davidmfoley/isolate-react/docusaurus/docs/More/Dependencies/00-overview.md

 ---
-title: Those Pesky Dependencies
+title: Dependencies
 ---

-## This section is a work-in-progress
+## This section is a work-in-progress!

-Often in our programs, when module A needs to collaborate with module B, it imports that module and uses its exports directly:
+Often in our programs, when module A needs to collaborate with module B, it imports that module and uses its exports directly.

 For example, let's say we have a function that looks up a user from our database: